United States issues its 1st passport with 'X' gender marker

-United States issues its 1st passport with 'X' gender markerThursday, October 28, 2021
+United States issues its 1st passport with 'X' gender markerWednesday, October 27, 2021

 |

-DENVER, Colorado (AP) — The United States has issued its first passport with an “X” gender designation, marking a milestone in the recognition of the rights of people who do not identify as male or female, and expects to be able to offer the option more broadly next year, the State Department said Wednesday.
+DENVER, United States (AP) — The United States has issued its first passport with an “X” gender designation — a milestone in the recognition of the rights of people who don't identify as male or female — and expects to be able to offer the option more broadly next year, the State Department said Wednesday.

-The department did not identify the passport recipient, but Dana Zzyym (pronounced Zimm) of Fort Collins, Colorado, told The Associated Press in a telephone interview it was their passport.
-Zzyym, who prefers a gender-neutral pronoun, has been in a legal battle with the Government since 2015 over a passport.

-Zzyym said the fight for the passport with an accurate gender designation was a way to help the next generation of intersex people win recognition as full citizens with rights.

-“I'm not a problem.
-I'm a human being.
-That's the point,” Zzyym said.

-The US special diplomatic envoy for LGBTQ rights, Jessica Stern, said the decision brings the Government documents in line with the “lived reality” that there is a wider spectrum of human sex characteristics than is reflected in the previous two designations.
+The US special diplomatic envoy for LGBTQ rights, Jessica Stern, called the moves historic and celebratory, saying they bring the government documents in line with the “lived reality” that there is a wider spectrum of human sex characteristics than is reflected in the previous two designations.

 “When a person obtains identity documents that reflect their true identity, they live with greater dignity and respect,” Stern said.

-The department said in June that it was moving toward adding a third gender marker for non-binary, intersex and gender-non-conforming people but that would take time because of required updates to its computer systems.
-In addition, a department official said the passport application and system update with the “X” designation option still awaited approval from the Office of Management and Budget, which signs off on all government forms.
+The State Department announced in June that it was moving toward adding a third gender marker for nonbinary, intersex and gender-nonconforming people but said it would take time because it required extensive updates to its computer systems.
+A department official said the passport application and system update with the “X” designation option still need to be approved by the Office of Management and Budget, which approves all government forms, before they can be issued.

 The department now also allows applicants to self-select their gender as male or female, no longer requiring them to provide medical certification if their gender did not match that listed on their other identification documents.

-Stern said her office planned to talk about the US experience with the change in its interactions around the world and hopes that might help inspire other governments to offer the option.
+Stern said her office planned to talk about the United States' experience with the change in its interactions around the world and she hopes that might help inspire other governments to offer the option.

 ADVERTISEMENT